frctl/fractal/packages/mandelbrot/README.md

 # Mandelbrot

-The default web UI theme Fractal.
-See the Fractal [web theme documentation](https://github.com/frctl/fractal/blob/master/docs/web/themes.md) for configuration options.
+The default web UI theme for Fractal.

+See the Fractal [documentation](http://fractal.build/guide) for details on configuration and usage.